s-case/s-case/scase-wp3-nlp-parser/README.md

 ### Training the semantic analysis module

-Given a pair of text file and stand-off annotations in the ANN format, the statistical model underlying the semantic analysis module can be re-trained by executing the following command:
+Given pairs of text and stand-off annotation files, the statistical model underlying the semantic analysis module can be re-trained by executing the following command:

-`java -Xmx4g -cp <CLASSPATH> uk.ac.ed.inf.srl.TrainSRL -lemma models/lemma-train-eng.model -tagger models/tagger-train-eng.model -parser models/parse-train-eng.model <TEXTFILE> <ANNFILE> <MODELFILE>`
+`java -Xmx4g -cp <CLASSPATH> uk.ac.ed.inf.srl.TrainSRL -lemma models/lemma-train-eng.model -tagger models/tagger-train-eng.model -parser models/parse-train-eng.model <TEXTFILE> <ANNFILE> [<TEXTFILE2> <ANNFILE2> ...] <MODELFILE>`

 Note that the specified model file will be overwritten if it already exists.